This post may contain affiliate links.

 While I might have been joking about a ghost stealing it (though only partly), there is something about the abbey that feels …. occupied.

-The founder was Donal McCarthy Mor, also known as Dan the Feathers, a fierce foe of the English.
+The founder of the abbey was Donal McCarthy Mor.
+Also known as Dan the Feathers, he was a fierce foe of the English.

 Irish chieftains, poets and monks are buried here, a hermit lived in a coffin for a decade (I’m not making that up), and, while Donal McCarthy Mor is said to haunt the Lake Hotel, where I was staying, I feel quite sure he walks the grounds here too.